lolloberga/Recommendation_System_KRED/README.md

 ## Setup

 ### Requirements
-1. The project has been tested on Linux (Ubuntu 18.04), MacOS and Windows (10)
+1. The code has been tested using the Google Colab environment, running under Python 3.8.10
-2. Python 3.8+ version is needed
-3. Multiple NVIDIA GPU are mandatory to run the model in feasible time but, if the dataset is undersampled, the number of GPUs needed can be reduced; we could run the model with Colab's GPU (Tesla T4 16GB), after sampling properly MIND
+2. Multiple NVIDIA GPU are mandatory to run the model in feasible time but, if the you use smaller version of the dataset, the number of GPUs needed can be reduced; we could run the model with Colab's GPU (Tesla T4 16GB) using MINDsmall

 ### Enviroment
 Once the repo is cloned, some python libraries are required to properly setup your (virtual) enviroment.